 2. Government Initiatives

-- Digital India: Promotes digital payments, banking, and online financial services.
+- Digital India: Promotes digital payments, banking and online financial services.

 - Jan Dhan Yojana: Financial inclusion via bank accounts for low-income populations.